 You can arrange for it to raise or lower the temperature according to the time of day throughout the week, so you never once have to think about your thermostat.

 Even though winter arrives roughly the same time every year, the cool temperatures it ushers in can come as a shock.
 It’s especially hard to acclimatize to these temperatures when you use the thermostat guidelines above.
 One of the best ways to deal with chilly temperatures is to find ways to warm up.
 Before you give in and tweak your thermostat, consider these creative warm up tips:

 While most people have no qualms about fiddling with their HVAC thermostat, few people realize their water heater has a similar regulating device.
 Most manufacturers set the default temperature to 140°F, which is often too high for your needs at home.
 In most cases, you can safely lower your heater’s temperature to 120°F without compromising the safety of your water.
-It’s a simple task to adjust this setting, yet it could result in up to 22 percent in annual energy savings annually.
+It’s a simple task to adjust this setting, yet it could help you save money on utility bills annually.

 Timing is everything when it comes to using hot water efficiently.
 Most municipalities charge homeowners more when they use electricity or water during popular times.